 Magento 2 on Kubernetes – how do I do that?Maciej Lewkowicz

-In this article, we’ll take a closer look at what it takes to run Magento 2 on Kubernetes.
+In this article, I’ll take a closer look at what it takes to run Magento 2 on Kubernetes.
 Let’s dive in!

 This article assumes you have the fundamental knowledge of operating Magento 2, containers (Docker), and basic concepts of Kubernetes.

 - at least 4 CPUs and 8 GB of RAM available,

 - NGINX Ingress Controller installed, so that we’re able to access Magento,